zakilive/iot-cloud-riot/README.md

 ```

 In some cases check with Wireshark network tool for finding if the each network nodes can be reached properly to other node or can be ping with googl.com ipv6 address

+Possible Fix:
+- Always run broker first otherwise broker there will
+- If using from virtual machine, and ethernet connection is lost frequently then need to disconnect and connect again the internet connection, sometimes also need VM restart

 ## For SCP in IPV6:
 For doing SCP here mentioned command can be used: